 Ramsey Russell: Well, you go back, it is emotional but to the groups themselves, it’s a profit stream, it’s a revenue stream, by making their membership become emotional, these guys, like Center for Biological Diversity, have found a very profitable business stream that’s duplicitous.
 I think about those tenets, because I’ve seen how some of the non-hunting or anti-hunting groups are taking issue with some of those North American tenets we talked about earlier.
 And there’s one I can’t get my mind wrapped around is it’s a public trust species, which means that those elk and those bear and those deer and those cats and those wolves and those whitetails are not the hunter’s property, they belong to everybody in America.
 And now we comprise 4% to 5% of the American public, we hunters do that have a, whether we’re funding it or putting the money into conservation or whatever the case may be, that’s beside the point, that resource belongs to all 330 million Americans based on the public trust doctrine.
 Therefore, they say, who cares if Ramsey’s footing the bill for it, he doesn’t own it, why are these state DNRs and these conservation NGO’s and these federal government agencies, why are they operating under a maximum sustained yield to make 4% of the ownership happy?
 Why don’t they make us happy?
 I mean, that’s a daunting argument right there.
 It got me, but we hunters are a diminishing resource, we don’t own that resource, it belongs to all 330 million Americans, and if only 4% of us are footing the bill, 4% of us care about it.
 It’s just a matter of time before the majority stakeholder, according to the anti-hunter, should take control of it.
 And never mind the fact, who’s going to foot the bill?
 Who’s going to put the billions of dollars into this wildlife management model that we’ve created in our absence?
 So I just, that’s what I take, that’s what I find most interesting about this topic is the fact that we’ve got anti-hunters looking at the tenets saying, wait a minute, wait a minute, these guys are falling short of their ethics, they’re not doing what they said they’re going to do and they’re trying to pick it apart.
 But mostly they’re looking at that first tenet, that it’s a public trust species and that 4% of us shouldn’t be driving the management of those species.
 And that’s a, boy, I tell you what, that’s an uphill battle trying to fight that, I think.

-Tony Schoonen: Well, there is pushes right now and within DNRs and fish and wildlife agencies in some states to get people on the commission that are not hunters and anti hunters.
+Tony Schoonen: Well, there is pushes right now and within DNRs and Fish and Wildlife agencies in some states to get people on the commission that are not hunters and anti hunters.
 So that’s a very real concern, the fact of the matter is, yes, those animals belong to all of us.
 But again, it goes back to they got to be managed professionally and that’s why we have those animals in the first place and those populations are now growing.
 So it’s important to understand that, yeah they belong to all of us, but somebody’s got a management and that’s the way the system set up the state agencies and the federal agencies that manage these species.
 Yeah, they get funding from hunters and fishermen, but the hunters and fishermen aren’t the ones that are calling the shots, it’s the wildlife professionals that are calling the shots and that’s who should be calling the shots and that’s have been calling the shots for decades and that’s why we have good, healthy species.
 But we do have concerns about some of the movements and some of the states that are pushing now to have not non wildlife professionals in places where they shouldn’t be making decisions.
 And that is going to be a growing concern and we do have our eye on that issue.
 As a matter of fact, several of the groups within AWCP have that have their eye on that issue and see it as a looming threat.

 Ramsey Russell: Good answer, great answer, Tony.
 Luke, I’m going to throw the ball back in your court because I become aware, we were talking about ethics, went off the anti hunt trail for a minute, but we’re talking about ethics and Boone and Crockett has a new ethics platform, tell me about what you all have developed and why you all developed a new Boone and Crockett ethics course.
 What is it, why is it and who does it apply to?